 - Truth defined: the state of being in agreement with fact or reality.

-- Truth-value: the property of a statement being either true or false.
+- Truth-value defined: the property of a statement being either true or false.

 - Unity defined: the state of being united or joined together.